OSGConnect/tutorial-matlab-HelloWorld/README.md

     Use "module spider" to find all possible modules.
     Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-The above listed matlab modules are the available MATLAB runtime on OSG Connect.
-Any standalone binary produced by above `mcc` version  should run on OSG Connect.

 ### Tutorial files

 Let us say you have created the standalone binary `hello_world`.
-Transfer the files `hello_world` and `run_hello_world.sh` to the login.osgconnect.net.
+Transfer the files `hello_world` and `run_hello_world.sh` to login.osgconnect.net.
 You may also use the readily available files on login.osgconnect.net via `tutorial` command.

-In the command prompt, type

 $ tutorial matlab-HelloWorld # Copies input and script files to the directory tutorial-matlab-HelloWorld.